Law Office of Christopher A. Pearsall, Esquire

-3970 Post Road, Suite #5, Warwick RI 02886
+3970 Post Road, Warwick, RI 02886

-Rhode Island's Most Affordable Divorce Lawyers / Attorneys
+Rhode Island's Affordable Divorce Lawyer / Attorney

-In a Rhode Island divorce or family law case before a family court, " child custody " is often mistaken as the physical location of the minor child(ren).
+In a Rhode Island divorce or family law case before a family court, "child custody" is often mistaken as the physical location of the minor child(ren).
 This is a common misconception.
 The primary physical location of the minor child is known as "placement".

 Child custody is the legal right of a parent or guardian to participate in the major decisions affecting the well-being of a minor child's life, including but not limited to aspects of the child's life such as religious upbringing, medical care and procedures, educational choices, daycare facilities, extra-curricular activities, etc.

 Joint legal custody is typically granted by the Rhode Island Family Courts.
-Generally it is accepted that absent extraordinary circumstances both parents should participate equally in the decision-making process and have an equal say regarding major issues affecting the child's life.
+Generally, it is accepted that absent extraordinary circumstances both parents should participate equally in the decision-making process and have an equal say regarding major issues affecting the child's life.

 However, the Court deviates from this general concept when the Family Court Judge determines that it is in the best interests of the minor child that only one parent retain the legal decision-making power for one or more children either temporarily or permanently.